One horny Netflix tweet and we’ve officially hit peak Brand Twitter

 There’d be something strangely fun about seeing completely unrelated brands talking to each other if it weren’t just also completely absurd.
 It’s weird enough when Brand Twitter talks to people as if they’re people, but when it’s brands talking to other brands, the sheer thirst for our attention and approval is suffocating.
 Nothing could illustrate this more than this scramble of social media managers to find the best quip, and it arguably (finally) may have achieved peak Brand Twitter.

 In the entirely forgettable 2007 film Feast of Love, Morgan Freeman’s character says, “Sometimes you don’t know you’ve crossed a line until you’re already on the other side.
 Of course, by then it’s too late.”
-For Brand Twitter, that happened at 10:24 pm ET when a bag of chips tweeted about fisting.
+For Brand Twitter, that happened at 10:24 pm ET, when a bag of chips tweeted about fisting.